jldec/jldec-me/content/blog/using-ai-to-sync-github-prs-with-google-sheets.md

 ## Next steps toward a low-code AI-chat solution
 Here are some ideas for how to take this exercise forward.

-1. Evaluate general-purpose MCP servers for GitHub PRs and Google sheets (like [1](https://workspacemcp.com/quick-start), [2](https://mcp.composio.dev/googlesheets), or [3](https://github.com/github/github-mcp-server)), and how to connect them.
+1. Evaluate general-purpose MCP servers for GitHub PRs and Google sheets, and how to connect them.
+E.g. [1](https://workspacemcp.com/quick-start), [2](https://mcp.composio.dev/googlesheets), or [3](https://github.com/github/github-mcp-server).

 2. Implement a custom MCP server specifically for JSON sync with Google sheets.
 Start by porting the Apps script in this repo to use the externally-accessible Google [sheets api](https://developers.google.com/workspace/sheets/api/guides/concepts).

-3. Explore alternative low-code integration tools like Zapier and n8n. (see [grok thread](https://grok.com/share/bGVnYWN5_be30da93-02e9-45ff-ad55-1031dbaab587))
+3. Explore alternative low-code integration tools like Zapier and n8n.
+(See this [grok thread](https://grok.com/share/bGVnYWN5_be30da93-02e9-45ff-ad55-1031dbaab587).)

 ## 🚀🚀